foreign-key/gloom-blue-weather-app/README.md

-# Simple React Weather App
+# Gloom Blue
-A simple React app that displays the weather information based on the inputted city name.
+A simple Weather app created using React.JS that displays the weather information based on the inputted city name.
 It consumes data from OpenWeatherMap and uses `https://datahub.io/core/country-list` to convert country code based on 2 digit codes (ISO 3166-1) into their full name.

 ## Instructions